-Infinity Core Alternative Fund, Destiny Alternative Fund LLC, Destiny Alternative Fund (TEI) LLC and First Trust Private Assets Fund (collectively, the "Tender Offer Funds") are "fund of funds" that invest primarily in general or limited partnerships, funds, corporations, trusts or other investment vehicles (collectively, "Investment Funds").
-While it is unlikely that the Tender Offer Funds will receive notices or proxies from Investment Funds (or in connection with any other portfolio securities), to the extent that the Tender Offer Funds do receive such notices or proxies and the Tender Offer Funds have voting interests in such Investment Funds, the responsibility for decisions regarding proxy voting for securities held by the Tender Offer Funds lies with FTCM as their advisor.
+Infinity Core Alternative Fund, Destiny Alternative Fund LLC, Destiny Alternative Fund (TEI) LLC, First Trust Private Assets Fund, and First Trust Hedged Strategies Fund (collectively, the "Funds of Funds") are "fund of funds" that invest primarily in general or limited partnerships, funds, corporations, trusts or other investment vehicles (collectively, "Investment Funds").
+While it is unlikely that the Funds of Funds will receive notices or proxies from Investment Funds (or in connection with any other portfolio securities), to the extent that the Funds of Funds do receive such notices or proxies and the Funds of Funds have voting interests in such Investment Funds, the responsibility for decisions regarding proxy voting for securities held by the Funds of Funds lies with FTCM as their advisor.
 FTCM will vote such proxies in accordance with the proxy policies and procedures noted above.